amilworks/CompositeStrength/README.md

 Another Note: I am making the huge assumption that you are familiar with Material Science or know what you're doing.

+## Results

 ![bisque](https://github.com/amilworks/BisQue_CompositeStrength/blob/master/public/composite_strength_GUI2.png)

+Once your run is complete, you will see the results in the block below.
+If your input was a dataset, you would see results for each table.
+Therein, you can go through each table to make sure everything makes sense.